Satyam1345/adobe_hackathon_round1A/README.md

 # Adobe India Hackathon: Connecting the Dots - Round 1A Submission

+## Future Work and Potential Improvements

+- **Deeper Hierarchy:** Extend the model to recognize H4, H5, and H6 headings for more granular outlines.
+- **Enhanced Multilingual Support:** While the current feature set is language-agnostic, the model could be explicitly trained on labeled data from non-English documents (e.g., Japanese, Hindi) to earn the multilingual bonus.
+- **Advanced Title Heuristics:** Improve title detection by analyzing the document's metadata or by using a model to differentiate between a title and a cover page heading.
+- **Table of Contents (ToC) Parsing:** Explicitly parse the ToC when available to create a highly accurate "ground truth" outline for the rest of the document.

+---

 ## Model Performance Metrics (as of July 27, 2025)

 **Heading Detection Metrics (Binary)**